Save 40% Off An Annual Plan

 Between the fish being heavy and the hooks being barbless (which is MANDATORY in Manitoba) there is a huge benefit to using a heavier rod.

 Anything with a medium to medium-heavy power and faster action tip is a great choice.
-Keeping that fish pinned is key when dealing with the barbless lures.
+Keeping that fish pinned is especially key when dealing with barbless lures.
 I’ve also found longer rods give me more leverage – and playing a big fish becomes much easier.

 As for reels, I’ve used the Daiwa Revros LT-1000 and a Daiwa QR 750.
 The LT is definitely a heavier duty option for a larger line, but the 750’s collapsable reel makes it great for a hard case.